 It’s Not Too Late

-If you’ve been distant to your kids, don’t worry.
+If you’ve been distant from your kids, don’t worry.
 It’s not too late to make a difference in their lives.
 Your child can benefit from you taking an interest in his or her activities and welfare.
 While your child may be at risk for drug abuse because of earlier times when you couldn’t always be there, you can make up for it by starting now.

-The most dangerous times for a child to get involved with drugs is usually a transition period.
+The most dangerous time for a child to get involved with drugs is usually a transition period.
 That means when he or she leaves elementary school and enters junior high school, again when he or she enters high school, and again when he or she goes to college.
 These transition times are difficult for children and at the same time, they may encounter drug users and a variety of drugs.

 You Can Make a Difference

 You don’t have to be the “most awesome” parent in the world, but being there makes a huge difference.
-Having a strong bond with your child will help keep him or her from doing drugs, especially if you are positive role model who does not do drugs or use alcohol.
+Having a strong bond with your child will help keep him or her from doing drugs, especially if you are a positive role model who does not do drugs or use alcohol.

 Talking with your child about drugs and alcohol frequently will keep the child aware of your position regarding drug abuse.
 Having your child become active in a faith-based organization, athletic activities, school activities, or community activities will help keep your child from associating with the wrong types of people and will give him or her an outlet for activities.